pachonga9/GrandpoppysGame/README.md

     Log 2: Made the gameboard a little pretier.
 Fixed some minor design issues.
 Still need to implement responsive design.
     Game pieces exist now.
 I may start experimenting with javascript for it and make it better looking after.

+    Log 3: Switched id tags to class tags to avoid multiple uses of the same name.
+This caused errors in the HTML and will allow for easier identification within the javascript program.
+Identified each checker numerically using id tags.